Thousand Islands (Indonesia): History

+After the dissolution of the Dutch East India Company in 1799, the Batavian Republic took over the management of the Dutch East Indies.
+In 1800, a Royal Navy squadron under Captain Henry Lidgbird Ball, consisting of HMS Daedalus, HMS Sybille, HMS Centurion and HMS Braave entered the area.
+Ball's squadron seized five Dutch armed vessels, destroyed 22 other vessels and destroyed all the facilities on Onrust Island before withdrawing.

-After the British departed, the Dutch rebuilt the buildings and facilities, completing the work in 1806.
-However, a second British attack, led by Admiral Edward Pellew, again destroyed the fort.
-When the British occupied Batavia in 1810, they repaired the buildings in Onrust island until prior to their leaving Indonesia in 1816.
+After the British departed, the Dutch rebuilt the facilities on Onrust Island, completing the work in 1806.
+However, a second British attack in the same year led by Admiral Edward Pellew again destroyed the facilities on the island.
+When the British occupied Batavia in 1811, they repaired the facilities on Onrust Island prior to handing over the Dutch East Indies to the Netherlands in 1816.

-Onrust island again received attention in 1827 during the period of Governor-General G.A.Baron Van Der Capellen and activities in the island were normal again in 1848.
+Onrust Island again received attention in 1827 during the period of Governor-General G.A.Baron Van Der Capellen and activities in the island were normal again in 1848.
 In 1856 a floating shipyard was built.
 However, the construction of Tanjung Priok harbour in 1883 resulted in a decline in the role and significance of Onrust island.
 In 1911–1933, Onrust island became a quarantine station for pilgrims returning from the Hajj.
 A barrack was built in 1911 that contained 35 units for about 100 pilgrims.

 From 1933 until 1940, the Dutch used Onrust to hold the mutineers involved in the Incident of the Seven Provinces (Zeven Provincien).
 In 1940, the Dutch used it to hold Germans, such as Steinfurt, who was the Chief Administrator of Onrust Island.
 After the Japanese invaded Indonesia in 1942, the role of Onrust island declined again and it became a prison for serious criminals.

-After Indonesia proclaimed independence in 1945, the island became a leprosarium under the control of the Indonesia Ministry of Health, until 1960.
+After Indonesia proclaimed independence in 1945, the island became a leprosarium under the control of the Indonesian Ministry of Health, until 1960.
 The leprosarium then relocated to Post VII at Tanjung Priok Port.

 After a coup by General Suharto, Chris Soumokil, who had proclaimed a Republic of South Moluccas with himself as president, was arrested and held at Onrust.
 Soumukil was later executed there on 21 April 1966.

 In 1972 Ali Sadikin, then governor of Jakarta, declared Onrust Island a protected historical site.
 In 2002 the administration made Onrust and its three neighbors – the islands of Cipir, Kelor and Bidadari – an archaeological park to protect the artifacts and ruins on the islands that date back to the time of the Dutch East India Company.

 On 28 February 2020, 188 Indonesian crew members from the cruise ship World Dream were quarantined for 14 days on the uninhabited Sebaru Kecil islet against COVID-19.

 On 9 January 2021, a Boeing 737-500 (PK-CLC) operating Sriwijaya Air Flight 182 went missing after taking off from Jakarta Soekarno–Hatta Airport on route to Pontianak Supadio Airport.
 The aircraft crashed near the Thousand Islands.